blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 ![](/assets/img/intermission-installing-a-local-web-server-9.png)

+{% aside 'Note' %}
-**Note:** Simple Web Server is cross platform and works on macOS and Linux as well.
-For Mac users, I recommend WorldWideWeb unless you need multiple servers running simultaneously.
+Simple Web Server is cross platform and works on macOS and Linux as well.
+That said, for Mac users, I recommend WorldWideWeb unless you need multiple servers running simultaneously.
+{% endaside %}

 ## Python and PHP (cross-platform)